 Is there anything else you’d like to share?
 More than anything, we just wanted to have a night of dancing and celebrating with our family and friends and the band really killed it and made this dream a reality!
 Having the wedding at the Otesaga also made the weekend what it was — and the PERFECT weather helped tremendously as well.
 We wanted a venue that was a one stop shop so that guests never had to leave the resort.
 From the rehearsal dinner on Friday, to the ceremony outdoors, cocktail hour on the veranda and reception and after party all on grounds, not a minute was wasted transporting people back and forth and it made all the difference!
 Guests came from near and far and made a weekend out of it.
 Everyone is still raving about the venue and what an amazing time they had!

 Thank you to everyone for having us, and for making this such a home run!
-Video will be added in the near future so stay tuned!
+Our video has been added below for you to check out as well!

 Dress Designer: Pnina Tornai